 \item \textbf{Inappropriate material: }Most HPDC resources have detailed documentation, often accompanied by optional training manuals and courses (both in face to face formats and offered as remote or recorded materials).
 However, these materials generally assume a relatively high level of programming, computer sophistication, and understanding of terminology that is often inappropriate for a general science audience.

-The materials' inaccessibility is in part due to a missing common vocabulary.
 In order for engineers and computer scientists to work with science users on applying HPDC resources to science challenges, a degree of common vocabulary is necessary.
 While HPDC terminology can be taught to all users, interpreting each science domain's terminology into common language requires partnership and direct engagement.
 Even a small number of HPDC-fluent scientists in each domain can have an enormously positive impact on their local communities, because they can explain terms and procedures in a way that is tangible to the community, and can address language or software specific questions.

 Training materials also often prematurely focus on the details of the hardware, and fail to communicate why these details are of relevance.
 Emphasis should instead be given to running any job successfully, with details on computing efficiency coming only after a user is comfortable with the system and motivated to delve deeper.